Estimating the spectral radius of Bell-type operator via finite dimensional approximation of orthogonal projections: Proof of Example

 we have $\#(Z_{2n} \cap I_{2n,k})=1$. \end{proof} \begin{proof}[Proof of (v)] Let $\phi \in Z_{2n}$.
 Since $\dfrac{\sin^2 \theta}{(1+\cos \theta)^2}=1$, we have

 Therefore, there exists $k \in \mathbb{Z}$ such that

 Hence, statement (v) holds. \end{proof} \begin{proof}[Proof of (vi)-(viii)] We will first prove (vi) and (vii).
-In order to do so, we apply Yuen's result \cite{WCYueh2008}, which is introduced in Section~\ref{subsubsec:toeplitz}, to the symmetric tridiagonal matrix
+In order to do so, we apply the result of Yueh and Cheng \cite{WCYueh2008}, which is introduced in Section~\ref{subsubsec:toeplitz}, to the symmetric tridiagonal matrix